rippedpiracy/site/docs/Scene/scene-glossary.md

 **Pre-database**

-A database with all releasetitles.
-These releasetitles are not for download, they are just records.
-Apart from the releasetitle, a record often also contains the releasesize, releasedate, and sometimes also NFO's.
+A database with all release titles.
+These release titles are not for download, they are just records.
+Apart from the release title, a record often also contains the release size, release date, and sometimes also NFO's.
 With commands one is able to 'check' a release.

 **Pre-spam**